hammer-hao/Starcraft_dashboard/index.md

 This figure displays the proportion of each of the races in each of the leagues.
 From this, we can see that a bulk of the lower league players are TERRAN - they make up around 50% of the players in the Bronze leagues.
 Relatively, it is exceptionally harder to find PROTOSS or ZERG players in those lower leagues.
 This points to severe imbalance of the game when it comes to races in lower leagues.
 This finding may encourage new players to select races other than TERRAN if they want to maximise their chances of not competing in lower leagues.

-However, it is crucial to note that the distribution of races in the higher leagues (from Diamond 3) are more equal.
+However, it is crucial to note that the distribution of races in the higher leagues (from Platinum 3) are more equal.
 Referring to the previous analysis presented on win-rates by race in different leagues, it is interesting to observe how the TERRAN race actually outperforms the other races in higher leagues.